Escitalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 - Escitalopram is called by the brand name Cipralex.

-Who can take escitalopram
+Who can and can't take escitalopram

 Escitalopram can be taken by adults over the age of 18.